UFC Fight Night: Kattar vs. Allen: Predictions & Analysis

 Cody Durden vs Carlos Mota

-Mota carries a modest Elo edge (911 to 846), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+Durden carries a modest Elo edge (915 to 840), the kind of gap that reflects a slightly better run of form rather than a talent chasm.

 A few statistical edges stand out.
 Durden throws significantly more leather — a 4.0 sig. strike per minute gap.
 Durden is far more active with takedowns, averaging 4.2 more per 15 minutes.
 Mota has tighter striking defense, making opponents miss more often.

 The Pick: Carlos Mota over Cody Durden.
-We're leaning Mota here at 66%, a solid but not overwhelming edge.
-The market implies 40% for Durden, but our model sees only 34%.
-That 6-point gap favoring Mota is worth watching.
+The model gives Mota a slight nod at 64% — this could easily go either way.
+The market implies 40% for Durden, but our model sees only 36%.
+That 4-point gap favoring Mota is worth watching.

 Christian Rodriguez vs Joshua Weems